scottiiiOnTheSide/chronology_API/Notes.md

 ## S y n c S e q . x y z
 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------
+### 01. 21.
+2025

+@1545 ConnectionAcceptance works from notifs

+!!!make sure it works from popUps also

+then, reconfirm subscription works

+??? there should be a way to resend connection requests after a certain period or so

+@1445

+!!! ignore needs to mark connectionRequest as read ✅ but initial request works as intended: confirm popUp for sender, popUp for reciever.
+	correct messages also

+@1000 Gotta reorganize notifications, specifically popUp notifs and messages, for both
+	  subscriptions and connection requests.

+Both of them can go through makeNotif_initialRequest function the response if the request type has already been sent would be: 'you already sent this kind of request'

+routing all through initialRequest SHOULD make this more simple....

+sender's popUps say request, ...sent reciever's also say request, ...recieved if auto subscribe, sender's popUp says confirmation
+					reciever's also says confirmation recieved(?) acceptance notifs says confirmationSent for accepter/initial reciever says confirmationReceived for sender

+### 01. 18.
+2025
+@1435 accepting subscription from popUp should close current, then launch another one
+	  - it does indeed work however.

+Confirm subscriptions, auto and request, are working all around

+then, adding + differentiating subscribers in <ManageConnections> and <UserProfile>

+!!! user's log shows up within viewed user's profile list. need to fix

+### 01. 17.
+2025
+@1310
+****To Do Next:
+	- accepting subscription in notifs should reload notifs ✅
+	- accepting subscription in popUp should first close popUp, then initiate (set it to close from within interact function)
+	- original requester's popUp confirming subscription acceptance is missing sender's username ✅
+	- confirmation notification for requester's subReq is incorrect ✅
+	- unsubscribing refreshes page ✅

+***deep sighs***

+???
+Backend check to prevent multiple subscriptions to same person...

+Reciever's popUp for automatic popUp includes subscribers name & notification popsUp as it should

+???
+Ignoring a subReq marks it read within notifs - but notif unread count doesn't update :/

 ### 01. 16.
 2025
 @2150 direct subscription has popUp for both Sender and Reciever